 1) Sheet Pan Chicken

-I depend on this when I need dinner to prepare itself while I pretend I’m ‘cleaning the kitchen’ (which means I’m just standing there snacking on some compliant olives).
+I rely on this when I require dinner to make itself as I ‘clean the kitchen’ (which I mean I’m just standing there having some compliant olives).
 Toss chicken with garlic, lemon zest, olive oil, salt, and pepper, then roast alongside broccoli until everything gets those crisp, toasty corners.
-Mixing with lemon feels like cheating in the best way possible.
-It creates a ‘sauce’ from the pan juice.
-If the broccoli burns before the chicken is done, go ahead and add them in at the same time as the chicken.
+Combining it with lemon feels like cheating in the best way.
+It makes a ‘sauce’ from the juice of the pan.
+If the broccoli burns before the chicken is done, feel free to add them in at the same time as the chicken.
 No one is judging.

 2) One Pan Taco Skillet